explodinglabs/jsonrpcclient/doc/guide.rst

     >>> server.send([Request('cube', i) for i in range(10)])

-Unlike single requests, batch requests return the whole JSON-RPC response object, i.e. a list of responses for each request that had an ``id`` member.
+Unlike single requests, batch requests return the whole JSON-RPC response object - a list of responses for each request that had an ``id`` member.

 *The server may not support batch requests.*